Gin-Quin/Fa/documentation/advanced/memory-management.md

 # Memory Management

-Fa can be compiled to multiple targets: Javascript, Typescript, Native or WebAssembly.
+Fa can be compiled to multiple targets: JavaScript, TypeScript, Native or WebAssembly.

-Some of these targets (native and webassembly) are low-level and require explicit memory management.
-Unless Typescript, when programming with Fa you must manage memory.
+Some of these targets (native and WebAssembly) are low-level and require explicit memory management.
+Unlike TypeScript, when programming with Fa you must manage memory.
 To allow maximum performance and lean WebAssembly output, Fa does not come with a garbage collector.

 The good news is: even though you must manage memory yourself, it is **very simple**.
 Here is everything you need to know to master memory management in Fa: